Sometime back, I lived in a building with a silly elevator.

 Whether you pool participants online or with the help of other teams who work closely with your customers, always remember to keep in touch with them regularly.
 This way, you can develop a Customer Advisory Board or community of users for research and feedback.

-Nabeena Mali, the Head of Product at BfB Labs, told me they build relationships with their target audience to get feedback and generate ideas:
+Nabeena Mali, Head of Product at BfB Labs, told me they build relationships with their target audience to get feedback and generate ideas:

 “As our user testing involves children, we have built strong relationships with local schools who have an interest in using our products,” Mali explains.
 “Not only do we work with them to test the product, but they are also involved in the co-creation workshops we run to generate ideas.”